 The church’s name “Our Lady Bon voyage” is meant to bless good fortune to those sailors setting out to sea and to wish their safe return.
 Just meters away is the protestant church, which is a smaller and more discrete building.

-There are also several market days in La Seyne-sur-mer, with different markets occurring on different days:
+There are several market days in La Seyne-sur-mer, with different markets occurring on different days:

 - Marché provençal: Around in Cours Louis-Blanc from tuesday to sunday mornings 8am to 1pm.